This decision is often not made lightly and may be necessary when a baby has a difficult time latching or for other health reasons (premature, etc).

 How Often to Pump

 First and foremost, you need to have a high-quality breast pump.
 Don’t skimp here!
-It makes a different on how much you will pump!
+It makes a difference in how much you will pump!

 The general rule, however, is to pump at least once for each feeding that baby takes.